We’re going to show you how to make a Korean name for yourself. Take a look at the 6 methods below, and choose the one that you like best!

 This comes out to sound like “mai-keul“.
 Sometimes you’ll have to approximate the closest sound for your name.

-Let’s take a look at some more common English names in South Korea as examples:
+Let’s take a look at some more common English names for South Korean women and men as examples:

 |Joseph (조셉)||Jenny (제니)|